 - A federal unemployment extension notice was received by the recipient stating he or she is eligible.

-How to Apply for an Unemployment Extension in Vermont
+How to Get an Unemployment Extension in Vermont

-“What can I do to extend unemployment benefits?” is often asked by recipients once their regular unemployment benefits run out.
-Unfortunately, if there is no extension period in place, there is no way for a recipient to continue to receive unemployment benefits once the regular period has expired.
-A Vermont unemployment benefits extension can only come to fruition if it has been approved and put into place by the federal or state government.
+Unfortunately, if there is no extension program in place, there is no way for a claimant to continue to receive unemployment benefits once the regular period has expired.
+A Vermont unemployment benefits extension can only come to fruition if the government approved it.